Local and global well-posedness of 2d periodic multiplicative stochastic NLS: Introduction

-to mean $a \leqslant C b$ for a constant $C > 0$ independent of $a, b$ and their arguments.
-Also we write For the sake of brevity we also allow {\tmstrong{every}} constant to depend exponentially on the relevant noise norm $\| \Xi \| $, see Section \ref{sec:rough} for the exact definition of the norms; This can be written schematically as
+For the sake of brevity we also allow {\textbf{every}} constant to depend exponentially on the relevant noise norm $\| \Xi \|_{\mathcal{X}^{\alpha}}$, see Definition \ref{def:2dnoise} for the exact definition of the norms; This can be written schematically as

-this comes with the tacit understanding that everything is continuous with respect to this norm, see Section \ref{sec:rough} for a discussion on this.
+this comes with the tacit understanding that everything is continuous with respect to this norm.
 Another convention is that if we write something like

 we of course mean